ecmwf/anemoi-training/docs/user-guide/benchmarking.rst

    :alt: AnemoiProfiler Time Report
    :align: center

-Note the above example corresponder to the time report generated when verbose is set to False according to the config settings.
+Note the above example corresponds to the time report generated when verbose is set to False according to the config settings.
 If verbose is set to True, then there is no filtering applied to the actions profiled, and the time report will include many more entries.